Loading...

 Shop essential tools and supplies to get started in your career.

 Colorado has specific certification requirements for dental assistants.
 An on-the-job training pathway is available.
-All licensing is managed through the Colorado Dental Board (under DORA).
+All licensing is managed through the Colorado Dental Board (under DORA / Division of Professions and Occupations).

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.